bkesterJP/content-ops-starter-jp2/content/pages/index.md

         tagline: ''
         subtitle: Fintech
         text: >
-          rtzen is helping mid-market CFOs optimize treasury operations , by using AI to ingest complicated financial data streams and act autonomously to generate income.
+          rtzen is helping mid-market CFOs optimize treasury operations, by using AI to ingest complicated financial data streams and act autonomously to generate income.